jboyer87/ApiClient/README.md

 	```
 	// Set the URL
-	string url = "https://postman-echo.com"; // The Base URL of the API
+	var url = new Uri("https://postman-echo.com"); // The Base URL of the API

 	// Configure your response/request types using the built-in `ResponseType` and `RequestType`
 	// helpers.